openvinotoolkit/anomalib/README.md

 ## Inference
 ### ⚠️ Anomalib < v.0.4.0
-Anomalib includes multiple tools, including Lightning, Gradio, and OpenVINO inferences, for performing inference with a trained model.
+Anomalib includes multiple tools, including Lightning, Gradio, and OpenVINO inferencers, for performing inference with a trained model.

 The following command can be used to run PyTorch Lightning inference from the command line: